Specialty Services: Surgery

 - Fracture repair using ring and traditional linear external fixators, the interlocking nail system and bone plate

 Thoracic Surgery including thoracoscopy to remove tumors, treat vascular ring anomalies, create pericardial windows and ligate the thoracic duct.
-See a video of a thoracoscopic peridardial window by clicking the video below.

 Abdominal Surgery including laparoscopy to perform prophylactic gastropexies, tissue biopsies, feeding tube placement, cryptorchid castrations, laparoscopic spays, cholecystectomies and abdominal lavage for pancreatitis, gastrointestinal surgery (including liver shunts), and urogenital surgery.